RicardoRivera7/ActiveDirectorywithUsers/README.md

 <img src="https://i.imgur.com/9q6kJAc.png" height="80%" width="80%" alt="Firewall Steps"/>
 <br />
 <br />
-On the top Server manager dashboard there should be a flag icon witha yellow warning symbol <br/>
+On the top Server manager dashboard there should be a flag icon with a yellow warning symbol <br/>
 Click on it and click "Promote this server to a domain controller" <br/>
 <img src="https://i.imgur.com/9wa1U9J.png" height="80%" width="80%" alt="Firewall Steps"/>
 <br />